 Harnessing the power of expressive arts, however, can may be restorative, healing and life-enhancing, especially for cancer patients and their families.

 “The arts can provide creative expression for people facing pancreatic cancer,” says Nicole Lise Feingold, MA, Clinical Psychology, and director of Patient Services for the Pancreatic Cancer Action Network.
-Feingold oversees the Patient Central call center and the organization’s education events.
+Feingold oversees the PanCAN Patient Services and the organization’s education events.
 “Arts also provides an outlet for the range of emotions – from fear and anxiety to hopefulness – patients and caregivers experience on their cancer journey.”

 Research supports this idea.
 In fact, science has shown that art helps soothe the mind, alleviate distress, and helps facilitate emotional growth and healing.
 In a May 2013 article in the prestigious journal JAMA Internal Medicine, researchers from the National Institutes of Health (NIH) studied more than 1,500 cancer patients who engaged in creative arts therapies during and after their treatment to identify the effects arts had on quality of life and psychological symptoms.
 Researchers found that these patients experienced “significantly reduced anxiety, depression and pain.”